Highlights of the Rotary Year 2016-17

 Kids Aloud - 19th October 2016

 The Club held it's second "Kids Aloud" concert at The Forum in Northallerton.
 This brought together 6 Primary Schools from Northallerton and Brompton, together with musicians from Northallerton School and Sixth Form College to delight their sell out audience with selections from the Sound of Music.
-Together with raffle and programme sales, generous sponsorship from a number of organisations in the area, and other monies raised by the schools as part of the event, we expect to raise a significant sum for the projects chosen.
+Together with raffle and programme sales, generous sponsorship from a number of organisations in the area, and other monies raised by the schools as part of the event, we raised the magnificent sum of £4,100 for the projects chosen.
 These are both in Nepal and are aimed at assisting to rebuild after the devastating earthquakes in the area last year.
-The funding will go towards reistating a water supply in one of the affected villages, and assisting with a goat farming scheme to help rebuild the economy of the area.
+The funding will go towards reinstating a water supply in one of the affected villages, and assisting with a goat farming scheme to help rebuild the economy of the area.

 Unfortunately we do not have the necessary permissions to show you a picture of the real stars of the evening - the children, so you will have to make do with this picture of one of our members selling the programme for the evening!